 "I mean, you were right... about Zog," she admitted.
 "No wars, no... secret plots or... anythin' to prove... the hist'ry books wrong."

-The Doctor shot her a nasty look, knowing exactly where she was going with this.
+The Doctor shot her a nasty look, and she was sure he knew where she was going with this.

 "Just some stupid rule... 'bout spittin' out a mouthful of... those blue chips things... all over...
 Princess Cartara's shoes."